-SD-IR-O1 The important infrastructure needs of the community are fulfilled, and their operation is protected.
+SD-IR-O1 The important infrastructure needs of the community are fulfilled, and their operation of important infrastructure is protected from incompatible activities.

 Effects of Important Infrastructure

 SD-IR-O2 The development, upgrade, maintenance, and operation of all important infrastructure is enabled in a way that minimises adverse effects, while having regard to the practical constraints and the logistical and technical practicalities associated with important infrastructure.